danilocandido/danilocandido.github.io/_posts/2018-12-04-active-record-self-join.markdown

 ---

 ## Objective
-Build a model layer of an file system, creating files and directories and persisting into a SQL database.
+Build a file system model layer, creating files and directories.
 - We can have folders, sub-folders and files
-- We'll also use Active Storage
 - JS-Tree lib javascript

 ### Prerequisites